Guide to the Upper School 2022-2023

 Advanced Latin offers a year of college-level intensive Latin study that explores the prose of Caesar and the poetry of Vergil, mirroring the current Advanced Placement areas of focus.
 This course requires close textual study of selected passages from Caesar's De Bello Gallico and Vergil's Aeneid.
 Emphasis is placed on literal translation, reading aloud fluently, sight reading, and analyzing the texts.
 The study of Roman cultural, social and political history is incorporated.
 The study of the genres—for instance, the ancient epic form of Vergil, the rhetorical qualities of Caesar—are examined.
-All students enrolled in the course are required to take the Advanced Placement examination.
+AP Test Optional.

 In their study of modern languages—Arabic, Spanish and French—students learn to communicate in another language, gain a greater understanding of sentence structure and grammar, become familiar with Hispanic, Middle Eastern and French literature and culture, and increase their awareness of the world in which they live.
 Students in upper level courses are encouraged to converse fluently, present orally, read ambitiously, and write in creative and expository modes in the target language.
 Cultural studies and activities, along with periodic travel opportunities, add enrichment to all levels of the modern language study.
 A grade of C+ or better is required to continue to the next level.

 Arabic I introduces students to the formal Arabic language used in reading and writing throughout the Arab world as well as the informal or colloquial forms distinguishing each Arabic speaking country.
 In addition to emphasizing the skills of speaking, listening, writing, and reading in Arabic, the course also introduces students to Arabic culture, including exposure to ethnic foods, forms of entertainment and clothing, as well as the different customs and traditions of this region.